MedLaunch/Myotera_GitHub/myoteraNative/README.md

   - If you have a permissions issue: look it up on google
 - start the app by running expo start or npm run web

+- If you have an issue with the source and node modules
+- go to myoteraNative/node_modules/react-native-mds/src/RNMds.js
+- Replace `module.export = ...` with `export default NativeModules.ReactMds;`

 ## Setup for running iOS app
 - If you're on a mac and you want to setup the swift stuff